apache/flink/docs/apis/streaming_guide.md

 After installing Docker an image can be pulled for each connector.
 Containers can be started from these images where all the required configurations are set.

 #### Creating a jar with all the dependencies
-For the easiest set up create a jar with all the dependencies of the *flink-streaming-connectors* project.
+For the easiest setup, create a jar with all the dependencies of the *flink-streaming-connectors* project.

 ~~~bash
 cd /PATH/TO/GIT/flink/flink-staging/flink-streaming-connectors